kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 In the HTML, we've taken the data-attributes listed in `<div id="teamInfo">` and placed them inside the `#chelsea` link.
 This means that `<div id="teamInfo">` is no longer needed so we can get rid of it.

-In the JavaScript, we've replaced all the `teamInfo.dataset` references to `this.dataset`. `this` is a direct reference to the `#chelsea` link context, meaning it sees everything connected to to...including the data-attributes.
+In the JavaScript, we've replaced all the `teamInfo.dataset` references to `this.dataset`. `this` is a direct reference to the `#chelsea` link context, meaning it sees everything connected to...including the data-attributes.

 Store the data-attributes in multiple links (<a href="http://codepen.io/kaidez/pen/GgJYLZ" target="blank">See the CodePen Demo</a>)
 ---------------------